ISIS Dumps Thousands Of Bodies In Huge Sinkhole Near Mosul

 — Edward (@DonKlericuzio) July 7, 2015

-Mahmoud claimed that 2,000 soldiers and police officers were murdered in one day at khasfa: he also claimed that on four separate occasions he was forced to watch mass executions by the jihadists.
-On another occasion he saw a bus full of Yazidi men, all bound and blindfolded, driven up to the edge of the sinkhole, then rolled in.
+Mahmoud claimed that 2,000 soldiers and police officers were murdered in one day at khasfa.
+He also claimed that on four separate occasions he was forced to watch mass executions by the jihadists.
+On another occasion, he saw a bus full of Yazidi men, all bound and blindfolded, driven up to the edge of the sinkhole, then rolled in.

 “In the beginning, you couldn’t see the corpses at the bottom of the hole.
 Only later, when it began to fill up could you see the bodies.”

-As the horror continued, Human Rights researchers were monitoring the sinkhole via satellite, and could see the hole filling up.
-However, by June, 2015, the militants had filled the hole.
+As the horror continued, human rights researchers were monitoring the sinkhole via satellite and could see the hole filling up.
+However, by June 2015, the militants had filled the hole.
 Today, there’s very little left at the site, just a slight depression in the parched landscape; nothing to show the true horror that really lies beneath the surface.

 [Featured Image by Felipe Dana/AP Images]